 How to prevent ransomware: Ontrack’s latest survey

 The last few years have seen ransomware steal the headlines.
 Organisations from all over the world have found themselves the subject of cybercriminals, leaving them open to sensitive data breaches.
-With no businesses safe, organisations need bigger budgets and a comprehensive understanding of ransomware and how to prevent it.
+With no businesses safe, organisations need bigger budgets and a comprehensive understanding of ransomware attacks and how to prevent them.

 We recently asked 541 global organisations several questions regarding the current state of ransomware.
 Below are some of the key points we think we should highlight: